furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   a spray of tiny droplets of water lay a goldfish.

   The goldfish looked at him with a single unblinking eye.
-Stuart though that it must be dead, but then it arched its body, raising both tail and head upwards for a full second before flopping back down again with an almost inaudible thud.
+Stuart thought that it must be dead, but then it arched its body, raising both tail and head upwards for a full second before flopping back down again with an almost inaudible thud.